 We do not accept translations.

-Current students, former students, and former classmates of Harbor Review staff or of the final judge are disqualified from entering the contest.
+Current students, former students, former classmates, or friends of Harbor Review staff or of the final judge are disqualified from entering the contest.

 All entries will be read by Harbor Review staff.